The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Discussion

 \section{Discussion}

-In this paper, we have enlarged the scope of theoretical understanding of Bayesian forests in the context of function estimation by considering relaxed smoothness assumptions.
+In this study, we enlarged the scope of theoretical understanding of Bayesian forests in the context of function estimation by considering relaxed smoothness assumptions.
 We introduced a new class of piecewise anisotropic sparse functions, which form a blend of anisotropy and spatial inhomogeneity.
-We have derived the minimax rate of estimation of these functions in high-dimensional regression setups, extending existing results obtained earlier {\em only} for isotropic functions.
-Next, we have formalized that Bayesian forests attain the near-optimal posterior concentration rate for these general function classes without any need for prior modification.
-Our results apply to a general class of estimation problems including nonparametric regression with a fixed and random design, binary classification, and density estimation.
+We derived a minimax lower bound for estimation of these functions in high-dimensional regression setups, extending existing results obtained earlier {\em only} for isotropic functions.
+We formalized that Bayesian forests attain the near-optimal posterior concentration rate for these general function classes without any need for prior modification.

+Our results are extended to a general class of estimation problems including nonparametric regression with a fixed and random design, binary classification, and density estimation.
+Although we do not consider further nonparametric statistical models with BART priors in view of the length of the work, there are many other possible directions, such as mean-variance function estimation \citep{pratola2020heteroscedastic} and causal inference \citep{hahn2020bayesian}.
+Refer to \citet{linero2017review}, \citet{tan2019bayesian}, and \citet{hill2020bayesian} for extensive surveys of the application of BART to various nonparametric models.
+Because our Lemmas~\ref{lmm:priorcon}--\ref{lmm:cond3} enjoy a model-free framework, they will also be useful in investigating the posterior contraction rates for other statistical models.

+\acks{We are grateful to two referees and the associate editor for valuable comments and constructive suggestions.
+We also thank Qurie Moon for sharing the code for BART with the exponentially decaying prior distribution.
+Seonghyun Jeong was supported by the Yonsei University Research Fund of 2021-22-0032 and by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (NRF-2022R1C1C1006735).
+Veronika Ro{\v{c}}kov{\'a} gratefully acknowledges support from the James S. Kemper Foundation Faculty Research Fund at the University of Chicago Booth School of Business and the National Science Foundation (DMS:1944740).}